JeppeKlitgaard/DTU-02456-Deep-Learning-Project/Documents/Report/main.typ

 = Data <sec:data>

 Due to the relative recency of the Typst language, there exists only very limited publicly available datasets, which are unlikely to be suitable or sufficient for training a deep learning transcription model.
-In light of this, we generate a dataset by leveraging the `tex2typ` program developed by Typst community member `ParaN3xus`~@tex2typ, which is capable of generating Typst expression from LaTeX input.
+In light of this, significant effort went into generating a dataset by leveraging the `tex2typ` program developed by Typst community member `ParaN3xus`~@tex2typ, which is capable of generating Typst expression from LaTeX input.
 With this, we are able to construct a dataset of Typst expressions and associated images by conversion of the data found in the `fusion-image-to-latex-datasets` dataset~@hoangDataset to produce a dataset of 3.3 million image-label pairs which is publically available at @jkDataset.
 In order to facilitate efficient random-access loading during training, the dataset is made available in the `WebDataset` format as opposed to the original RAR archival format.

 = Vision-Encoder-Decoder Model <sec:model>